J-Sniff/generateReadMe/README.md

 ## How to Use

-If you're curious to see this in action [clickhere](https://drive.google.com/file/d/1DwX4hGCxyMUlyb6GxPJr7PlRgYaWeft0/preview).
+If you're curious to see this in action [click here](https://drive.google.com/file/d/1DwX4hGCxyMUlyb6GxPJr7PlRgYaWeft0/preview).
 As you can see this application is very easy to use.

 ## Support